 Status: Open for Enrollment

 Annual Contribution Limit: $16,000 (This limit is a Federal limit that is required of all states and does not include additional ABLE to Work contributions.)

-ABLE To Work Act Contribution: An Account Owner who is employed and who is not contributing to a defined contribution plan, an annuity contract or an eligible deferred compensation plan may contribute additional money to his or her Account.
-The additional amount that may be contributed is an amount equal to the Account Owner’s compensation for the year or equal to the poverty line for a one-person household for the prior calendar year, whichever amount is the less: up to $12,490 for residents of the 48 contiguous states; $15,600 for Alaska; or $14,380 for residents of Hawaii.
+ABLE To Work Act Contribution: An Account Owner who is employed and who is not contributing to a defined contribution plan, an annuity contract or an eligible deferred compensation plan may contribute additional money to his or her ABLE Account.
+The additional amount that may be contributed is an amount equal to the Account Owner’s compensation or equal to the poverty line for a one-person household for the prior calendar year, whichever amount is the less.
+This is up to $12,880 for residents of Washington.

 Number Investment Options: 3